nickyhajal/world-domination-summit/_content/foundation.md

 ### Eligibility

-Currently the “Scholarships for Real Life" program is open only to those who have attended one of our past five WDS events.
+Currently the "Scholarships for Real Life" program is open only to those who have attended one of our past five WDS events.
 If this is your first year attending the World Domination Summit, you will be eligible to apply in 2017.

 <a name="selection"></a>